 And don’t worry, they kept the cockpit as-is.

-You can’t step inside it, but you can poke your head in through the door from the cabin.
+For the sake of preservation you can’t step inside, but you can poke your head through the cockpit door to appreciate the space.

 A Rooftop Pool With Runway Views